-The decommissioning process would be fully verified by the commission, which would record information required to monitor the decommissioning process effectively, other than that which could be deemed to constitute forensic evidence.
-In monitoring the progress of the decommissioning process, the commission should have available to it the relevant expertise and data of the Garda Siochana and the Royal Ulster Constabulary.
+The decommissioning process would be fully verified by the

+commission, which would record information required to monitor the decommissioning process effectively, other than that which could be deemed to constitute forensic evidence.
+In monitoring the progress of the decommissioning process, the commission the progress of the decommissioning process, the commission should have available to it the relevant expertise and data of the Garda Siochana and the Royal Ulster Constabulary.
 The commission would report periodically to relevant parties on progress achieved in the decommissioning process.